oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 setxkbmap -option 'ctrl:nocaps'
 ```

-1. When the computer wakes up from sleep, capslock activates gain.
+1. When the computer wakes up from sleep, capslock activates again.
 A more permanent solution would be to:
 ```bash
 sudo vim /usr/lib/pm-utils/sleep.d/99ZZ_disable_capslock
 ```